Master of Arts in English

 - ENGL 763 Special Topics in Linguistics

-Select two of the following seminar courses in consultation with advisor.
+Select at least two of the following seminar courses in consultation with advisor.

 - ENGL 733 Seminar in Literature of the Caribbean